HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 Setup Firewall
 ===============================
 To make communication possible you need to allow following TCP ports through your firewall.
+**If you are setting this up on your home network you must also setup port forwarding for the required ports**

 .. figure:: /masternodes/img/firewall-1-2-3.png
    :width: 300px